joelparkerhenderson/wordbooks/pages/system-quality-attributes/index.md

 * Compatibility: Compatibility refers to the system's ability to work with other systems, hardware, and software applications.
 A compatible system is one that can integrate with other systems and operate seamlessly in a larger ecosystem.

-By focusing on system quality attributes, organizations can develop software that meets the needs of its users and performs as intended.
-By understanding these attributes, businesses can prioritize development efforts, allocate resources more effectively, and ultimately deliver better software products.
+Explicit system quality attributes enable organizations to prioritize work, allocate resources, and create better products.